-Landsberry joined NAJA full-time as the membership and communications manager in April 2013 where she has worked to increase membership from 270 to almost 500 in 2015.
+Landsberry joined NAJA full-time as the membership and communications manager in April 2013 where she has worked to increase membership from 270 to more than 500 in 2015.
 She has worked with NAJA staff and volunteers to deliver programs and services including the annual Native Media Summit in Norman, Oklahoma and successful National Native Media Conferences in Tempe, Santa Clara and Washington, DC.

 Landsberry previously served as the communications director for the Native Health News Alliance and is currently serving on the board of directors as treasurer as of September 2015.